microsoft/vscode-powerquery/README.md

 ### String encoding/decoding

 These commands can be used to add/remove M and JSON string formatting to/from the currently selected text.
 This can be helpful when you need to encode an embedded SQL (or other) query in an M expression, or when you're working with files that contain embedded M expressions, such as Power BI Dataflow's [model.json](https://docs.microsoft.com/en-us/common-data-model/model-json) file, and Power Query traces.
+There is a `powerquery.editor.transformTarget` setting in the extension to choose the target for the operation. `inPlace` (the default) replaces the currently selected text with the updated value. `clipboard` does not change the currently selected text, and puts the transformed text on the clipboard.

 These commands require one or more text selections in the active editor window.